Jubilee Lunch and Dinner for Sovereigns

 Read more about the Jubilee Lunch and Dinner in this thread – Diamond Jubilee Luncheon and Banquet for Foreign MonarchsFiled under British Royals

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Windsor Castle.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Windsor Castle.